Committee of Management

 Pourau Station – view farm

-- Total area less agreed forestry land re-leased to Bill and Meg Busby representing Rahiri Trust (the Lessee who owns and operates the adjacent Pauariki Station and Tironui Station on Mata Road) for 13 years from July 2011 to June 2024 with a 10 year right of renewal to 2034.
-The Incorporation has had a long association with Bill and Meg who have leased the block since 1994.
+- Total area less agreed on forestry land re-leased to Bill and Meg Busby representing Rahiri Trust (the Lessee who owns and operates the adjacent Pauariki Station and Tironui Station on Mata Road) for 13 years from July 2011 to June 2024 with a 10 year right of renewal to 2034 on the same historical core lease terms.
+The Incorporation has had a long association with Rahiri Trust who has leased the block since 1994.

 - Ngaras Face, ~6 Hectares of Pinus Radiata planted in 1999;